jorgecarleitao/pyglet-gui/docs/api.rst

     * Scrollable: a wrapper with scrollable content.

 End-user controllers:
-    * Button: a On/Off button with a label and graphics placed on top off each other.
+    * :class:`~pyglet_gui.buttons.Button`: a On/Off button with a label and graphics placed on top off each other.
     * Checkbox: a Button where the label is placed next to the graphics (and graphics is a checkbox like button).
     * OneTimeButton: a Button which turns off when is released.
     * Slider: a ContinuousStateController with continuous or discrete states and 3 graphic elements: a bar, a knob and markers.